smitelli/cosmodoc/src/content/topics/menu-functions/index.md

 {{< lookup/cref name="LoadGameState" text="LoadGameState('T')" >}} reloads the player's state from the most recently written temporary save file.
 This has the effect of resetting the player's health/score/etc. to the values they had when the current level started -- similar to what would happen if the player died and the level restarted.

-The actual work occurs in {{< lookup/cref SwitchLevel >}}, which actually loads the specified map and resets all of the actors and dynamic variables needed to play it.
+The actual work occurs in {{< lookup/cref InitializeLevel >}}, which actually loads the specified map and resets all of the actors and dynamic variables needed to play it.
 The `levels[x]` lookup translates the user-provided map number into a usable level number.

 The function returns true in this path, to indicate to the caller that the game loop must restart from the beginning on this new level.
 Otherwise false is returned, indicating that the user entered junk (or nothing) at the prompt.
 The caller takes this to mean that no changes occurred and the game loop should continue as before.